keyvank/tsp/src/3-see.md

 ```

 See what it generates, try different functions and play with it a bit.
 Guess how shocking it was for computer scientist back then to be able to generate vision using code.
 That opened doors for insane amount of creativity and the event was big enough to call it a revolution in my opinion!

+## Emitters vs Absorbers

+We are now convinced that the white color does not actually exist, and what we see and define as white is actually a combination of red, green and blue colors.
+Try litting a surface with red, green and blue light sources, what you will end up is white.
+But have you ever tried making the white color by combining red, green and blue ***paint*** colors?
+If you have experience in painting, you'll know that the white paint color cannot be made of other colors.
+In fact, by combining red, green and blue paint colors, you will end up with black!
+So, what is happening here?
+What make light sources and colored materials different?

+A blue light-source looks blue, because it emits electromagnetic waves in the frequency range of the blue color, whereas a blue object looks blue, because it absorbs all visible electromagnetic waves, but the bluish ones!

+By combining red, green and blue light-sources, you will end up with a combination that contains all three frequencies at the same time, so it looks white.

+By combining red, green and blue paint colors, you will end up in some color that absorbs all visible electromagnetic waves, thus it looks black.

 Drawing a line